nickzoic/nick.zoic.org/art/geeetech-a20t-first-prints/index.md

   It can be avoided with a post-processing step or, as they note, it could be fixed in Marlin.
 * There's some mixing of colours around the edges, which are the first things to print in each layer.
+Because they're generally the skin layers, this is particularly bad, since they're the most visible.
-* There's a bit of oozing before the print even starts.
+* There's a bit of oozing before the print even starts, you can see the remnants in that little orange blob.

+Interestingly, the blue one (Extruder 2 == Tool 1) looks pretty good whereas the orange one has a lot of blue on the outside and the white one gets a fair bit of orange.
+Could this be down to the individual filaments?

 ### Mixing

 I'm beginning to think I'd be better off with a